Contemplations About the Story of Moses and the Wise Man

 Tough calls are never easy to make, but we must face them with courage.
 While we can never assume the true reasons the couple’s child would have eventually caused them so much strife, we can hypothetically liken their situation to caring for a family member who has suffered significant brain damage and lies in a coma, certainly unable to ever fully recover.
 Whether or not to leave them on life support is never an easy decision.
 But a third party, especially one with other insight, may recognize that prolonging this life will only continue to drain the surviving family members, whether financially, physically, or spiritually, and so recommend that they take the patient off life support.
 Whether the decision concerns the life of a human, an animal, or a business, we are sometimes faced with this sort of “impossible” choice.
 If we allow ourselves to consider the bigger picture, we may be able to find the courage to do the needful, and, like the couple in the story, we may then be blessed with unexpected benefits.

 Righteousness will be recompensed.
 If you are a righteous person, just do good, and when you do the right thing, good things will happen to you and your offspring.
-The Lord sent the Wise Man to restore the crumbling wall in order to protect the children’s treasure, so it would not be exhumed and exploited.
-The innocent children of the righteous father would not have deserved such a fate, so the Lord did not allow it to happen.
+The Rabb sent the Wise Man to restore the crumbling wall in order to protect the children’s treasure, so it would not be exhumed and exploited.
+The innocent children of the righteous father would not have deserved such a fate, so the Rabb did not allow it to happen.
 Instead, He looked out for their long-term, future well-being, and preserved their fortune.